SoftInstigate/restheart-website/docs/setup.md

 $ MONGO_URI="mongodb://127.0.0.1" java -jar restheart.jar etc/restheart.yml -e etc/default.properties
 ```

-{: .bs-callout.bs-callout-warning }
-Due to a bug affecting RESTHeart until v5.1.6, environment variables must be prefixed with `RESTHEART_SECURITY_` but for MongoService configuration options, like `mongo-uri` where no prefix is allowed.
-This has been fixed in RESTHeart v5.1.7.

 {: .bs-callout.bs-callout-info }
 Have a look at the [docker-compose.yml](https://github.com/SoftInstigate/restheart/blob/master/docker-compose.yml) file for an example of how to export an environment variable if using Docker.